 Cranberries

-Cranberries are high in antioxidants and vitamin C, both of which can help support your immune system (6).
+Cranberries are high in antioxidants and vitamin C, which can support normal immune function (6).

 Apple Cider Vinegar